Franklin Schneier, M.D.

-Dr. Franklin Schneier is a Professor of Psychiatry at Columbia University College of Physicians and Surgeons and Research Psychiatrist in the Anxiety Disorders Clinic at New York State Psychiatric Institute.
+Dr. Franklin Schneier is a Special Lecturer at Columbia University College of Physicians and Surgeons and Research Psychiatrist in the Anxiety Disorders Clinic at New York State Psychiatric Institute.
 Dr. Schneier is a graduate of Yale College and Cornell University Medical College, and he completed his residency in psychiatry at Mt.
 Sinai Medical Center.
 He came to the Anxiety Disorders Clinic in 1987 as a research fellow, later serving as associate director of the clinic and currently as a research psychiatrist.
 He is a member of the Scientific Advisory Board of the Anxiety Disorders Association of America.

 Dr. Schneier also maintains a private practice in general psychiatry, including diagnostic assessment and consultations, psychopharmacology and cognitive-behavioral therapy.
 He combines a focus on evidence-based treatment with recognition of the need for a creative and individualized approach to the unique aspects of each person.

 Undergraduate: Yale University, B.S., 1979